redis-developer/redis-developer.github.io/docs/howtos/redisgraph/using-dotnet/index-usingdotnet.md

 matches = await graph.QueryAsync("pets", "MATCH(a:human),(p:pet) where (a)-[:WALKS]->(p) and p.name='Honey' return a");
 ```

-Then if we wanted to find all of Bob's dogs, we would query the graph and find all the canine's who have an OWNS relationship with a human named Bob:
+Then if we wanted to find all of Bob's dogs, we would query the graph and find all the canines who have an OWNS relationship with a human named Bob:

 ```csharp
 matches = await graph.QueryAsync("pets", "MATCH(a:human),(p:pet) where (a)-[:OWNS]->(p) and p.species='canine' and a.name='Bob' return p");